janeczku/buildroot/board/hardkernel/odroidc2/readme.txt

 Result of the build
 -------------------

-After building, you should obtain this tree:
+After building, you should obtain one of the following trees:

+For vendor based configuration:

     output/images/
     +-- Image